tylerFowler/redux-remote-resource/README.md

   - Object: will be stringified
   - Function: will be called with the current state tree, with the returned value being used as the body
   - Primitive values are simply passed along
-- `lifecycle`: contains hooks that govern the emitted values during the request, any of these can be omitted to simply not do anything for that part of the request **(NOTE: not yet implemented, if any are empty an error will be thrown)**.
+- `lifecycle`: contains hooks that govern the emitted values during the request, any of these can be omitted to simply not do anything for that part of the request.
 These hooks can just be primitive values or objects, in which case they will be dispatched as actions.
 See below for arguments when these values are functions.
   - `request`: ran directly before making the API call
     - If this hook is a function it will be called with `(dispatch)`
     - Will *always* run regardless of statusActions